verbb/consume/docs/feature-tour/clients.md

 Ensure you provide all these details, then click the **Connect** button to initialize the OAuth handshake to authenticate you with the provider and fetch an access token.
 This access token will be saved for future requests.

 :::tip
 If the provider supports refresh access tokens, Consume will automatically refresh an expired access token.
-You can sit back and relax knowing you'll always have an authenticated client!
+A revoked connection or failed refresh still needs attention: reconnect the client and check its credentials when requests fail.
 :::

 Once created, you'll be able to call the client in your template to make requests with.